JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 For example, each meeting will typically burn an extra 2 additional hours of productivity.
 1 hour before the meeting and 1 hour after the meeting is spent not locked in.
 And if I accidentally lock in before a meeting, I run the risk of getting so tunnel visioned that I forget about the meeting entirely.

 Essentially this is large-term project work that moves the company forward versus short-term fire fighting that maintains the status quo.
-Both are valuable and when it becomes a problem when the needle says stuck in the pulling out fires mode.
+Both are valuable, but it becomes a problem when the needle says stuck in the putting out fires mode.

 #### 12. You Write To Much